CarlosLeyvaAyala/skimpify-framework/Help/help.md

 "esp|formId"
 ```

-That's all the framework needs to know for recognizing an armor and that's why if configuration files have different FormIds defined in them than the data your actual game carries, they won't work.
+That's all the framework needs to know for recognizing an armor and that's why **if configuration files have different FormIds defined in them than the data your actual game carries, they won't work**.

-Even the `"prevT"` and `"nextT"` lines (which define the _Change Relationship_ between two armors), can be ommited.
-In that case, their relationship will be assumed to be `change`.
+If the `"nextT"` line (which define the _Change Relationship_ between two armors), is ommited or has a wrong value (like `"undefined"`), their relationship will be assumed to be `change`.

 !!!info Did you know...?
     When I first started to write this framework, I originally named them _"Change Types"_.
-That's why those things were named `prevT(ype)` and `nextT(ype)`.
+That's why those things were named `nextT(ype)`.

-    It was until way later that I settled down to call them _Change Relationships_, but at that point it was too risky to change `"prevT"` and `"nextT"` names to reflect that, since that could be a source of **VERY** hard to track bugs.
+    It was until way later that I settled down to call them _Change Relationships_, but at that point it was too risky to change the `"nextT"` name to reflect that, since that could be a source of **VERY** hard to track bugs.

-    So... just remember this when you wonder why those things aren't named `"prevR"` and `"nextR"`.
+    So... just remember this when you wonder why those things aren't named `"nextR"`.

 All this info is quite useful if you plan to manually modify json files.
 For example, sometimes it's way easier to use [automatic generation mode][AutoGen], save those files, then use a text editor to change all relationships to `"slip"`.